 A trust is a legal arrangement that makes it possible for one person to manage assets on behalf of another.
 The manager, or trustee, can buy, sell, and invest the assets and make disbursements to the beneficiaries according to the terms of the trust document.
 The trustee holds the legal title to the trust property, which can include cash, securities, real estate, personal property, or life insurance.
 Trusts are extremely useful for estate planning.
 For example, a trust created during your lifetime, called an inter vivos trust, can simplify the probate process or help you set aside assets for your children.
 A trust created through your Will, called a testamentary trust, can help you minimize estate taxes or provide for minor children or a relative with special needs.
 Your attorney will be glad to advise you on whether a trust should be part of your estate plan.

 Yes, in certain circumstances.
 Married couples enjoy the benefit of being able to pass an unlimited amount of wealth between themselves tax-free.
 Leaving assets to anyone other than a spouse, however, can lead to a substantial tax liability if the value of the estate exceeds a certain exemption amount.
-At the federal level, this amount is $5.43 million in 2015 and increases annually with inflation.
-The Maryland estate tax exemption amount is currently $1.5 million but will increase over the next few years until it equals the federal exemption.
+At the federal level, this amount is $5.6 million in 2018 and increases annually with inflation.
+The Maryland estate tax exemption amount is currently $4 million but will increase over the next few years until it matches the federal exemption.
 If a couple’s combined assets, including life insurance payouts, are worth more than the exemption amount, estate taxes could be due on the portion that exceeds the exemption.
 With proper planning, the spouse who dies first can direct a portion of his or her assets equal to the state or federal exclusion amount, as appropriate, into a “bypass” trust.
 This trust typically benefits the surviving spouse by paying amounts of principal and interest for life.
 When the second spouse dies, the remaining trust principal is excluded from his or her estate, resulting in a tax savings.
 The trust principal may then go to the couple’s children or perhaps a charity, according to the terms of the trust.

 Under the U.S. Supreme Court’s decision in Obergefell v.
 Hodges, same-sex couples can now marry anywhere in the nation.
-Obtaining a marriage license confers many important legal benefits, including avoiding the Maryland inheritance tax for assets left to the surviving spouse, avoiding (or at least delaying) estate taxes, and protecting your home and other assets from creditors by titling the property as “tenants by the entirety.”
+Obtaining a marriage license confers many important legal benefits, including avoiding the Maryland inheritance tax for assets left to the surviving spouse, avoiding (or at least delaying) having to pay estate taxes, and protecting your home and other assets from creditors by titling the property as “tenants by the entirety.”
 Maryland also provides benefits to unmarried couples who have documented their relationships.
 These include being allowed to visit each other in the hospital and ride together in an ambulance, as well as exempting a residence titled as “joint tenants with right of survivorship” from the Maryland inheritance tax.
 Whether you are married or not, your estate plan can incorporate special testamentary language and other provisions to help prevent disapproving family members from challenging your Will.

 A revocable living trust is essentially a Will substitute and can be useful in limited circumstances.
 Clients seeking estate planning should be wary, however, of anything marketed as a discrete “product.”
 An effective estate plan is a comprehensive strategy that takes all of your assets and planning goals into account.
 A revocable living trust can be part of your plan, but choosing this device should not be where the planning begins.
 Despite many claims to the contrary, a revocable living trust will not help reduce estate taxes or even eliminate the need for a Will.
 And because the Maryland probate process is relatively efficient and economical, the after-death savings in time and money may well be outweighed by the trouble and expense of setting up and maintaining the trust in your lifetime.
 After reviewing your goals and circumstances, we will be glad to determine whether a revocable living trust is right for you.